 Start your bagel crawl at Fishtown’s Philly Style Bagels where the owners boil their Bagels in a special beer-enhanced bath.
 Then go to Knead Bagels and try a unique Bagel flavor like togarashi topped with an equally unique spread like charred long hot pepper cream cheese.

-Assuming you can handle one more carb bomb, continue your crawl at Spread Bagelry and eat a Montreal-style Bagel.
+Assuming you can handle more carbs, continue your crawl at Spread Bagelry and eat a Montreal-style Bagel.
 Or, if you’re in West Philly and feel edgy on a Sunday morning, check out newcomer Dodo Bagels‘ weekly pop up.

 ‘Old school’ Italian restaurants like Villa di Roma, Ralph’s and Dante & Luigi’s ruled the South Philly landscape for many years.
 However, the growth of modern, authentic Italian dining in Philadelphia, like much of the United States, should not be underestimated.